 - Saturday, October 25 - 1:00 - 4:00 PM & 6:00 - 11:00 PM

 Tickets are available at the door - Appleton North High School, 5000 N Ballard Road, Appleton.
 Flashlight tours are available for the young or squeamish...

 JOURNEY TO THE WEST

-The Appleton North High School theatre department will present Tony Award-winning playwright Mary Zimmerman’s critically acclaimed play, JOURNEY TO THE WEST on May 8TH -11TH in the Appleton North High School auditorium.
-This adaptation of a late sixteenth-century classic Chinese comic novel, (one of the four great novels of Chinese literature) based on Anthony C. Yu’s translation, takes as its point of departure the true story of a seventh-century monk and his fabled pilgrimage from China to India in search of sacred texts.
+Mary Zimmerman’s JOURNEY TO THE WEST is an adaptation of a late sixteenth-century classic Chinese comic novel, (one of the four great novels of Chinese literature) based on Anthony C. Yu’s translation, takes as its point of departure the true story of a seventh-century monk and his fabled pilgrimage from China to India in search of sacred texts.
 Mixing whimsy with spiritual weight, Zimmerman’s script combines comedy, adventure, and satire in a moving allegory of human perseverance.
-The Chicago Sun Times wrote of the premiere performance at the Goodman Theatre, "Part vaudeville, part mystical dreamscape and Eastern-inflected ballet, Zimmerman's meticulously choreographed production is a fabulous balancing act that stunningly juxtaposes the rambunctious energy and low comedy of a Wizard of Oz-like trip with the lyrical beauty of Chinese poetry and the mysterious revelations of a religious search.
-There is not a second in the show that does not contain a character-revealing gesture, an awe inspiring sense of nature, or a dazzling example of the artist's gift for invention."

 - Ron Parker, director